Charles Patrick Davis, MD, PhD

 Most adults with gastroenteritis (as defined previously) feel uncomfortable but do not have a serious illness.
 This is not always true for children and infants and especially some adults (elderly, immune depressed, infected with C. difficile) because they dehydrate rapidly.
 If dehydration develops and is not rapidly reversed, this symptom can change an infection that usually resolves on its own without medical treatment into a serious illness.

-How does food get contaminated by gastroenteritis viruses?
+How does food get contaminated with gastroenteritis viruses?

 Food is easily contaminated by people who prepare or handle food, and have viral gastroenteritis.
 Most often, failure to adequately wash hands or to clean off foods (for example, vegetables and fruits) that may be contaminated with sewage or untreated water, allow viral contamination that causes gastroenteritis.
 Additionally, the viruses can be viable for hours to days when they contaminate surfaces like handrails, doorknobs, and other items.
 This situation of contamination is essentially the same for many of the bacterial and other pathogens that can cause bacterial gastroenteritis.